When Should You Have a Dental Crown?

 - A tooth needs a cosmetic transformation.

-The first step to determining if you need a dental crown will be visiting your family dentistry clinic in Westborough for a cleaning or check-up.
+The first step to determining if you need a dental crown will be visiting your family dentistry clinic in Westborough for a dental cleaning or check-up.
 If a crown is necessary it typically requires two visits to complete.